-Sterling College will not be offering a health insurance plan to students for the 2015-2016 school year.
-Regarding health insurance, please check your family's insurance policy for acceptance in Kansas.
+Please check your family's insurance policy for acceptance in Kansas.
 There is a phone number or website on your card to contact for insurance coverage.
 Sterling's zip code is 67579.
 Insurance IS NOT available for purchase through Sterling College but can be obtained through the Kansas insurance marketplace if you need insurance.
 Their website is http://insureks.org/.